ale627/ale627.github.io/d-trading.md

 I have maintained a passive portfolio for 6 years, as well as a 401k, but I do not manage either of them.
 They are diversified across low-fee ETFs.

 ## Price action trading
 Price action trading is the focus of this reference.
-A trade is a "swing" if it is medium-long term, while it is a "scalp" if it is short term. (usually intraday)
+A trade is a "swing" if it is medium-long term, while it is a "scalp" if it is short term.

+Definitions of long, medium, and short term are subjective, but for our purposes here long will refer to >= 1 quarter, medium will refer to >= 1 month, and short will refer to < 1 month.

 Price action trading looks at price action to find prices that offer good risk/return versus an area of support or resistance.
 It uses a systematic approach.